samlaidh-hash/Dogfight2/CODEBASE_ANALYSIS.md

 ## Executive Summary

-**Dogfight 2** is a turn-based WW2 aerial combat simulation with **~20,000 lines** of embedded HTML/CSS/JavaScript code spanning two main HTML files.
+**Dogfight 2** is a turn-based aerial combat simulation with **~20,000 lines** of embedded HTML/CSS/JavaScript code spanning two main HTML files.
+The game features **three distinct game modes**: WW2 aerial combat, WW1 historical battles, and **Renegade Legion** (sci-fi space combat with capital ships and fighters).
 The project demonstrates solid architectural patterns with a class-based design, though it exhibits significant technical debt due to monolithic file structure.
 Currently at **81% feature completion** (13/16 enhancements) with strong gameplay mechanics and historical accuracy.

 ---